Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/vagrant_demo.md

 ## Introduction to Vagrant

-- Initially deveoped by Mitchell Hashimoto as side project
+- Initially developed by Mitchell Hashimoto as side project.
-- Released in 2010
+- Released in 2010.
-- Now developed by Hashimoto's company HashiCorp
+- Now developed by Hashimoto's company HashiCorp.
     - HashiCorp develops a variety of open-source tools for DevOps and cloud computing.
 In general for large scale projects.
 - Configure VMs (I think also containers nowadays) conveniently via text files
 - Infrastructure as code (Git lecture: If you cannot use `diff`, it is the wrong format!)
-- Standard user and all passwords are `vagrant`
+- Standard user and all passwords are `vagrant`.

 ## Demo: Premade Vagrant VM

 Tutorial case in `/media/jaustar/external-ssd/virtualmachines/vagrant/tutorial`

-- `vagrant init hashicorp/bionic64` Initialize repository
+- `vagrant init hashicorp/bionic64` creates a base `Vagrantfile`.
 - `vagrant up` Creates `Vagrantfile`.
 This file can be put in version control.
 - Download and set up VM.
 - Will also start VM